githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 ## Reviewing Pull Requests

 Nice work @{{ user.username }}.
 By providing feedback on my pull request, you've enabled me to make changes or reevaluate how I am making my desired change.
 But, pull request reviews don't stop at commenting.
-You can also `approve` or `request changes` on my pull request to enable me to merge my pull request (Or, if you request changes, prevent me from merging until the pull request has had some work)!
+You can also `approve` or `request changes` on my pull request.

 Typically when you get asked to review something at GitHub, you should acknowledge the request within 1 business day.
 Acknowledging a review request can be sending a quick direct message to the author in Slack, leaving a comment on the pull request, leaving a review, _or_ in some cases, rejecting the review request altogether.